MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/system/system-geturl-clienttype-string-objecttype-integer-recordref-boolean-method.md

 ---
 title: "System.GetUrl Method"
-description: "Generates a URL for the specified client target that is based on the configuration of the server instance.
-If the code runs in a multitenant deployment architecture, the generated URL will automatically apply to the tenant ID of the current user." ms.author: solsen ms.custom: na ms.date: 05/31/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+description: "Generates a URL for the specified client target that is based on the configuration of the server instance." ms.author: solsen ms.custom: na ms.date: 06/23/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na